cornish/HPASubC/README.md

 - After installing Python, make sure the python directory containing python.exe is on the Windows search path; if not, add it to the path; see http://stackoverflow.com/questions/6318156/adding-python-path-on-windows-7 or similar.
 - For Pygame and pyexiv2, we recommend using the windows installers at http://www.lfd.uci.edu/~gohlke/pythonlibs/ because both depend on native binaries
 - BeautifulSoup4 and Mechanize can be installed using the usual methods in python, including ez_setup.py, easy_install.exe (from setuptools), and pip.exe
-- Adding the Scripts directory (in the your python installation directory, usally C:\Python27\Scripts or similar) to your path will make it more convenient to use pip.exe or easy_install.exe for installing python modules
+- Adding the Scripts directory (in your python installation directory, usually C:\Python27\Scripts or similar) to your path will make it more convenient to use pip.exe or easy_install.exe for installing python modules

 HPASubC Installation